reecegeese/startup/README.md

 [My Notes](notes.md)

 My application will create and store a list of user inputs and track which user submitted what to the list.
 This can be used for family shopping lists, workplace playlists, or vacation bucket lists.
-It will also have the ability for the 'owner' of the list to name the list and strike through completed tasks on the list
+It will also have the ability for in people to strike through completed tasks on the list.
+This list will keep track of who has crossed off what.

 > [!NOTE]